freifunkh/fnorden.net/README.md

 ## Deployment

-Upon pushes on master (which happen after each successful PR merge) the latest commit on master is pushed to the server at `fnorden.net`.
+Upon pushes on main (which happen after each successful PR merge) the latest commit on main is pushed to the server at `fnorden.net`.

 It should not be necessary to pull the repo on the webserver manually anymore.